Brianna Nofil

 Background

 Brianna Nofil is a historian of the modern United States, with a focus on migration, incarceration, and law.
-She received her Ph.D. from Columbia University in 2020 and holds B.A.s in History and Public Policy Studies from Duke University.
-Her first book, The Migrant's Jail: An American History of Mass Incarceration, will be published by Princeton University Press in Fall 2024.
-The Migrant's Jail demonstrates how a century of political, economic, and ideological exchange between the immigration bureaucracy and the criminal justice system gave rise to the U.S.’ vast immigration detention system, and how an evolving network of individuals, municipalities, and private corporations profited from jailing.
+She received her Ph.D. from Columbia University.
+Her first book, The Migrant's Jail: An American History of Mass Incarceration, was published by Princeton University Press in 2024.
+The Migrant's Jail demonstrates how a century of political, economic, and ideological exchange between the immigration bureaucracy and the criminal justice system gave rise to the U.S.’ vast immigration detention system, and how the federal government relied on sheriffs, police, and local governments to make mass deportations possible.

-At William & Mary, Brianna teaches courses on immigration, public health, borderlands, and U.S. political and legal history.
+At William & Mary, Brianna teaches courses on immigration, public health, policing, and U.S. political and legal history.